 Safety and Transportation

-Yes, you will need to purchase a UCF parking permit to park on the downtown campus.
+Yes, you need to purchase a UCF parking permit to park on the downtown campus.
 But, your UCF parking permit can be used in both the Garage on Parramore Avenue and the Garage on Amelia Street.
 Your UCF Parking permit is valid at UCF Downtown and on the main campus.

 Getting Around Downtown

 Getting around downtown Orlando is easy with free Lymmo lines, and all UCF students, faculty and staff also receive free rides anywhere in Orlando on LYNX, the rapid bus transit system.
-There are two Lymmo line stops at UCF Downtown and LYNX Central station is just a short, five-minute walk from the campus.
+There are six Lymmo line stops at UCF Downtown and LYNX Central station is just a short, five-minute walk from the campus.

 The Lymmo lines operate from 6:00 a.m. to 10:45 p.m. on weekdays, with hours varying on the weekend.
 You can ride all over the downtown footprint at no cost.